-There are two parent Governors elected to the Governing Body.
-We have an active Friends of St Wilfrid's committee (FOSW) who support the school by running events to raise money for additional resources and they have a page on Facebook.
+We have an active Friends of St Wilfrid's committee (FoSW) who support the school by running events to raise money for additional resources and they have a page on Facebook.

-We have an amazing team of parents, grandparents, carers and community volunteers who, when possible, volunteer in to school to help different classes with their learning or assist with a school club.
+We have an amazing team of parents, grandparents, carers and community volunteers who come in to school every week to help different classes with their learning or run a school club.
 We are very grateful for their support and input.
-If you would like to get involved, please speak to the school office.
+If you would like to get involved, please speak to the office.